PLACES OF INTEREST

 Kissel Entertainment brought the Big Easy Fair with a free circus to Read Blvd. in New Orleans East, and it was BIG FUN in the BIG EASY!

-The Krewe of Nefertiti has paraded in New Orleans East for 6 years.
+The Krewe of Nefertiti has paraded for 6 years.
 Their vibrant display of costumes and favors are enjoyed by many spectators from all over the city.

 The Audubon Louisiana Nature Center on Lake Forest Blvd. has a Planetarium and Interpretive Center offering educational programs on nature, wildlife, and movies about the solar system.
 Several walking trails offer more explorations and sightings for snakes, alligators, insects, birds, and more.
 The nature center has been in the New Orleans East community for almost 50 years!